Taurusz1/MT_NHF/README.md

 Build with: `docker build -t mt-hf-notebook .`

-Run with: `docker run -it -p 8888:8888 mt-hf-notebook`
+Run with: `docker run -it -p 8888:8888 -p 7860:7860 mt-hf-notebook`

-Three links will be given, choose the link starting with: "<http://127.0.0.1:8888/tree?token=>..."
+Three links will be given, choose the link starting with: "<http://127.0.0.1:8888/tree."

-In the browser you will see a directory, choose `MT_NHF.ipynb`
+In the browser you will see a directory, choose `mt_nhf.ipynb`

 In there you can start running the code cell-by-cell